Jordan Thompson vs. Roman Safiullin: Prediction and Match Betting Odds | Chengdu Open

 Jordan Thompson vs. Roman Safiullin Trends and Insights

-- By defeating No. 52-ranked Dusan Lajovic 6-1, 7-6 on Friday, Thompson advanced to the quarterfinals.
+- By beating No. 52-ranked Dusan Lajovic 6-1, 7-6 on Friday, Thompson reached the quarterfinals.

-- In the Round of 16 on Friday, Safiullin clinched a victory against No. 27-ranked Daniel Evans, winning 6-3, 6-3.
+- Safiullin was victorious 6-3, 6-3 versus Daniel Evans in the Round of 16 on Friday.

-- Safiullin has averaged 25.1 games per match (22.9 in best-of-three matches) through his 51 matches played in the past year across all court types, while winning 52.7% of the games.
+- Safiullin is averaging 25.1 games per match (22.9 in best-of-three matches) in his 51 matches played in the past year across all court types, winning 52.7% of those games.

-- In the lone match between Thompson and Safiullin dating back to 2015, in the Adelaide International 2 qualifying round, Thompson was victorious 6-4, 6-4.
+- Thompson and Safiullin have played once dating back to 2015, in the Adelaide International 2 qualifying round.
+Thompson claimed victory in that match 6-4, 6-4.

-- Thompson has taken two sets versus Safiullin (good for a 100.0% win percentage), compared to Safiullin's zero.
+- Thompson and Safiullin have played two total sets, with Thompson winning two of them and Safiullin zero.

-- Thompson and Safiullin have squared off in 20 total games, with Thompson winning 12 and Safiullin capturing eight.
+- Thompson has taken 12 games (60.0% win rate) versus Safiullin, who has secured eight games.

-- In one match between Thompson and Safiullin, they have played 20 games and two sets per match on average.
+- Safiullin and Thompson have played one time, and they have averaged 20.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.